ThreatConnect-Inc/threatconnect-developer-docs/docs/deployment_config.rst

 -----------------

-This section provides an example of an **install.json** file for a Python app.
+This section provides an example of an **install.json** file for a Python App.
 The key elements are described with line-number references in 8, below the example.

 Example install.json file for a Python app: